-not documenting, but understanding !
+not documenting, but understanding!

-- Value of (Software) Architecture - As fundamental conception of (software) system, architecture allows us to reason (answer questions) about the (software) system - As specific architectural styles address certain concerns (cause certain properties/qualities) of (software) systems, architecture allows us to address concerns (achieve required properties or qualities) of (software) systems

-Value of Architecture Description

-- As document, it provides guidance for constructing and evolving the (software) system, and allows us to record and communicate our knowledge and decisions about the (software) system architecture - As model, it allows us to reason (answer questions) about the (software) system architecture - Economic Value of Architecture - Architecture creates choices/options, which have value designing and building an architecture is an investment activity
+- Value of (Software) Architecture - As fundamental conception of (software) system, architecture allows us to reason (answer questions) about the (software) system - As specific architectural styles address certain concerns (cause certain properties/qualities) of (software) systems, architecture allows us to address concerns (achieve required properties or qualities) of (software) systems - Value of Architecture Description - As document, it provides guidance for constructing and evolving the (software) system, and allows us to record and communicate our knowledge and decisions about the (software) system architecture - As model, it allows us to reason (answer questions) about the (software) system architecture - Economic Value of Architecture - Architecture creates choices/options, which have value designing and building an architecture is an investment activity find out who are your business counter-parties and communicate!

-Conclusions
+Conclusions 2

-- Have rationale for your architecture - Connect your architecture descriptions (especially decisions) to the business goals and requirements - Speak business language - Show the value (payback) of investments into architecture - Gather data from development and operation - You will need this data to build a business case for architecture (to show the value of architecture) - Find out from business - What will (or could) change - How probable and how frequent is the change - Separate what will change from what will not, and group together things that change with same rate find out who are your business counterparties and communicate !
+- Have rationale for your architecture - Connect your architecture descriptions (especially decisions) to the business goals and requirements - Speak business language - Show the value (payback) of investments into architecture - Gather data from development and operation - You will need this data to build a business case for architecture (to show the value of architecture) - Find out from business - What will (or could) change - How probable and how frequent is the change - Separate what will change from what will not, and group together things that change with same rate

-Extra: Smartphone Architectures
+Extra: Smart-phone Architectures